AlessandroBerrone/Pi-Home/README.md

 * Simply add/remove services adjusting the **top** percentage value in the CSS classes, then replace logo path, text and link in the HTML part of the code.
-* Services logos should be around ~70px wide

 ## Authors